Respite care for adults with learning disabilities

 If you, or the person you are caring for, would like short break respite care, please contact your local social work office and ask for an assessment.
 The amount of short breaks each person using the service and their family get depends on your individual needs and your home or family situation.

-Respite can be offered to you in one of our specialist respite units.
-These are small units offering respite for up to four people.
-Typically they include individual bedrooms, communal kitchen with dining area, living room and bathrooms.
+Respite can be offered to you in our specialist respite unit.
+The unit offers respite for up to four people.
+It includes individual bedrooms, communal kitchen with dining area, living room and bathrooms.
 There are staff on site who support the people staying.
 They also organise activities including day trips.

 - is registered with four beds